 What is a senior living community?

-What is the difference between a nursing home and a senior living community?
+Five differences between a nursing home and a senior living community

 - Wound care

-- Diabetic management when the patient is not stable
+- Diabetic management when a patient is not stable

 - Medication management